Xomo/cwac-sacklist/README.markdown

 with other adapters, perhaps other ones in the CWAC collection, it has greater benefit.

+This is available from [the Android Parcel Project](http://andparcel.com) as the `cwac-sacklist` parcel.

 Usage
 -----
 You can use `SackOfViewsAdapter` directly or subclass it.
 The